Jerocam/College-Stuff/README.md

 # College-Stuff
-Project - Senior Capstone 2017 (Fixing some issues) Soon ready!
+Project - Senior Capstone 2017 from Gallaudet University (closed due to many deprecated and unsupported codes)